rdov/rdov.github.io/Our_Dove_crowdfund.md

  * Sponsor projects in return for revenue sharing

- * Funds are safe in mulsignature bitcoin wallet until you sign on each project.
+ * Funds are safe in multisignature bitcoin wallet until you sign on each project.

 ### Technical specs (MVP)
 Our Dove will be a multisignature bitcoin wallet that lets users link github projects and negotiate support and sponsorship agreements for said projects.